-In April 2019, Vital Research facilitated a panel event for current and former SELECT-LA scholars on the California State University – Dominguez Hills (CSUDH) campus.
-The goal of the panel was to provide a forum in which SELECT-LA alumni could share their stories of success, challenges faced, and words of advice with current scholars completing their first year as university interns in the classroom.
-Five alumni from the first cohort of SELECT-LA (2017-18) participated in this event and were provided teaching supplies as an incentive.
-All ten SELECT-LA scholars from the second cohort (2018-19) were in attendance.
+In April 2019, Vital Research facilitated a panel event for current and former SELECT LA scholars on the California State University – Dominguez Hills (CUSDH) campus.
+The goal of the panel was to provide a forum in which SELECT LA alumni could share their stories of success, challenges faced, and words of advice with current scholars completing their first year as university interns in the classroom.
+Five alumni from the first cohort of SELECT LA (2017-18) were solicited to participate in this event and were provided teaching supplies as an incentive.
+All ten SELECT LA scholars from the second cohort (2018-19) were in attendance.
 This brief provides highlights from the event and was produced to document the experiences of new early childhood special education teachers teaching in inclusive classroom settings.

-SELECT-LA alumni each provided one story of success that highlighted the impact they feel they have made in their classrooms.
-Two alumni relayed stories about individual students who were identified as having behavioral issues and developmental disabilities upon entering their classroom, but that with additional supports, both students transitioned out of special education in the following year.
-Two other alumni shared details about students with physical disabilities that limited their ability to communicate, one of whom had significant behavioral problems as a result.
-Through consistent work with each of these students, the alumni reported their students made progress in learning to sign and speak to communicate their needs rather than act out.
+Through consistent work with each of these students, the alumni report their students made progress in learning to sign and speak in ways they could communicate their needs rather than act out.
 The last alumni scholar focused on making an impact on the ways in which collaboration took place with his co-teacher.
-He noted that working with other teachers who may not fully understand special needs or have experience in preschool settings may be difficult but learning to successfully navigate those challenges had made him a better teacher to his students.
+He noted that working with other teachers who may not fully understand special needs or have experience in preschool settings may be difficult but learning to successfully navigate those challenges has made him a better teacher to his students.

-Overall, SELECT-LA alumni reflected on how they felt towards the end of their first year in the classroom and noted the more experience they gained, the easier teaching became.
-They suggested that the longer they were in the classroom, the more comfortable they were in trying new things and their confidence naturally grew.
-In addition, alumni noted that finding supports outside of the classroom, such as with administrative staff or teaching assistants, could also increase confidence and provide a network of allies on whom to rely.
+Overall, SELECT LA alumni reflected on how they felt towards the end of their first year in the classroom and noted the more experience you gain, the easier it becomes.
+They suggested that the longer you are in the classroom, the more comfortable you are in trying new things and that confidence naturally grows.
+One teacher commented, “[After teaching for one year] I feel like I found my ‘teacher voice’ and have more confidence in my work.
+I come out as a stronger teacher.
+It gets easier.”
+In addition, alumni noted that finding supports outside of the classroom, such as with administrative staff or teaching assistants, can also increase confidence and provide a network of allies on whom to rely.